department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Priority Group and Financial Disclosure/research-plan.md

 **Secondary criteria (nice-to-haves)**
 What criteria would strengthen your results?
 - At least 2 participants are female
-- At least 2 participants with a cognitive disability
 - At least 2 participants over the age of 55
 - At least 2 participant who are living abroad or immigrant origin
+- At least 2 participants who

 ## Timeline

 **TBD - DRAFT**
- August
+ TBD August 7 - 11, 2023

 ### Prepare